tarampampam/webhook-tester/README.md

   upon app shutdown
 - **Redis** driver: Retains data across app restarts, suitable for environments where data persistence is required.
   Redis is also necessary when running multiple instances behind a load balancer
+- **FS** driver: Keep all the data in the local filesystem, useful when you need to store data between app restarts

 ### 📢 Pub/Sub